-The following estimates of net proved oil and natural gas reserves of the Company's oil and natural gas properties located entirely within the United States are based on evaluations prepared by third-party reservoir engineers, DeGolyer & MacNaughton ("D&M") and Netherland, Sewell & Associates, Inc. ("NSAI").
-Reserve volumes and values were determined under the method prescribed by the SEC for the fiscal years ended June 30, 2022, 2021 and 2020.
+The following estimates of net proved oil and natural gas reserves of the Company's oil and natural gas properties located entirely within the United States are based on evaluations prepared by third-party reservoir engineers, Netherland, Sewell & Associates, Inc. ("NSAI") and DeGolyer & MacNaughton ("D&M").
+Reserve volumes and values were determined under the method prescribed by the SEC for the fiscal years ended June 30, 2023, 2022 and 2021.
 SEC methodology requires the application of the previous 12-month unweighted arithmetic average first-day-of-the-month price, and current costs held constant throughout the projected reserve life, when estimating whether reserve quantities are economical to produce.

-Our policies regarding internal controls over reserves estimates require such estimates to be prepared by an independent petroleum engineering firm under the supervision of our internal reserve engineering team, which includes third-party consultants.
+Our policies regarding internal controls over reserves estimates require such estimates to be prepared by an independent petroleum engineering firm under the supervision of our internal reserve engineering team, which includes our Chief Operating Officer (COO).
 Our internal reserve engineering team and third-party consultants have a combined experience of over 80 years in Petroleum Engineering.
-The person responsible for overseeing the preparation of our reserves estimates has a Bachelor of Science Degree in Petroleum Engineering from Texas A&M University, is a registered Professional Engineer in the State of Texas, has over 40 years of oil and natural gas experience including large independents and financial firm services for projects and acquisitions.
-Our Board of Directors also has oversight of our reserve estimation process and contains an independent director who is a Register Professional Engineer with experience in energy company reserve evaluations.
+Our COO, the person responsible for overseeing the preparation of our reserves estimates has a Bachelor of Science Degree in Petroleum Engineering from Texas A&M University, is a registered Professional Engineer in the State of Texas (No. 86704), has over 40 years of oil and natural gas experience including large independents and financial firm services for projects and acquisitions.
+Our Board of Directors also has oversight of our reserve estimation process and contains a Reserves Committee with an independent director who is a Register Professional Engineer in the State of Texas (No. 47279) with experience in energy company reserve evaluations.
 Such reserve estimates comply with generally accepted petroleum engineering and evaluation principles, definitions, and guidelines as established by the SEC.

-The person responsible for the preparation of the reserve report at D&M is Dilhan Ilk, Senior Vice President and Division Manager of North America.
-Dr. Ilk received a Bachelor of Science degree in Petroleum Engineering in 2003 from Istanbul Technical University and a Master's degree and Doctorate in Petroleum Engineering in 2005 and 2010, respectively, from Texas A&M University, and he has in excess of 10 years of experience in oil and natural gas reservoir studies and evaluations.
-The person responsible for the preparation of the reserve report at NSAI is Steven W. Jansen, P.E., Vice President.
-Mr. Jansen, a Licensed Professional Engineer in the State of Texas (No. 112973), has been practicing consulting petroleum engineering at NSAI since 2011 and has over four years of prior industry experience.
-He graduated from Kansas State University in 2007 with a Bachelor of Science Degree in Chemical Engineering.
+The person responsible for the preparation of the reserve report at NSAI is Matthew D. Pankey, P.E., Petroleum Engineer.
+Mr. Pankey, a licensed Professional Engineer in the State of Texas (No. 142931), has been practicing consulting petroleum engineering at NSAI since 2019 and has over six years of prior industry experience.
+The person responsible for the preparation of the reserve report at D&M is Dr. Dilhan Ilk, P.E, Executive Vice President.
+Dr. Ilk received a Bachelor of Science degree in Petroleum Engineering in 2003 from Istanbul Technical University and a Master's degree and Doctorate in Petroleum Engineering in 2005 and 2010, respectively, from Texas A&M University, and he has in excess of 13 years of experience in oil and natural gas reservoir studies and evaluations and is a licensed Professional Engineer in the state of Texas (No. 139334).